Using the Identification Simulator

 To explain how to use the Identification Simulator to build Cookdown Discovery payloads, we will use a worked example - SQL databases.

-SQL Databases CI class (cmdb_ci_mssql_database) is by default a dependant CI (meaning its Identification rules are configured such that a Database cannot exist in isolation in your CMDB).
-It is dependant on a SQL instance and SQL instances are dependant on a computer (typically a Windows server).
+SQL Databases CI class (cmdb_ci_mssql_database) is by default a dependent CI (meaning its Identification rules are configured such that a Database cannot exist in isolation in your CMDB).
+It is dependent on a SQL instance and SQL instances are dependent on a computer (typically a Windows server).

 In the Identification Simulator this information is clearly shown to you through the “Container level x” items:

 For each class you are asked to “Select an Identifier” under heading “Criterion Attributes” - Identifiers are rules in ServiceNow which exist for each CI Class.
 They contain Identification Entries which hold Criterion Attributes - the criterion attributes are the CI Class properties that should be used for matching incoming CIs of the given class as unique (or not). an Identifier can have multiple Identification Entries.
 Read more on Identifiers.